 Eurostat offers harmonized statistics of the European Union and its Member States.
 A vast range of data can be searched and disaggregated by theme, region, country, or date.

-The Eurobulletin is the Delegation's monthly magazine in the Belarusian and Russian languages.
-It is issued monthly, and it reports on EU-funded assistance to and cooperation with Belarus.
+The Eurobulletin is the Delegation's magazine in the Belarusian and Russian languages reporting on EU-funded assistance to and cooperation with Belarus.
+Starting 2014, the magazine is issued in four quarterly issues in electronic format.
 To subscribe to the Delegation's e-magazine, please send an email to DELEGATION-BELARUS-PRESS@EEAS.EUROPA.EU with "subscribe to the Eurobulletin" in the subject line.